corda/corda/docs/source/design/confidential-identities/design.md

 * eliminate a dependency on the `IdentityService` by the `BasicHSMKeyManagementService`

-* eliminate the need for an `IdentityServiceInternal` interface; and,
+* eliminate the need for an `IdentityServiceInternal` interface

 The key motivation driving these changes is the accounts feature which is due to be released in Corda 5.